-ou want your sales team to have every possible tool at their disposal in order to close business.
+You want your sales team to have every possible tool at their disposal in order to close business.
 That’s not exactly rocket science.
 But is your sales enablement collateral really helping?
 Are the case studies on your website actually aligned with the features your prospects care about most?
 Do your slicks reflect your existing pricing structure?
 And when was the last time you updated your testimonials?
+Creating a sales enablement strategy that works is critical.

 Chances are, your sales enablement efforts aren’t where they need to be.
 If that’s the case, these efforts might even be turning prospects off, rather than nurturing qualified leads down the funnel.
 Still worse, sales reps today say they’re spending about 43 hours each month researching information.
 And as revealed in our forthcoming Enterprise Sales Salary Report, if your typical account exec makes just north of $155,000 per year, that means those 43 hours are costing your business $3,225 per rep every month.